Infinitesimal semi-invariant pictures and co-amalgamation: Support regular rigid objects

 \begin{proof} Suppose first that $N$ is $v$-regular semistable and let $tN$ be as in Lemma \ref{lem:trace}.
 Then since $tN$ is a regular submodule of $N$, we have $v\cdot \undim tN \leq 0$.
 Lemma \ref{lem:trace} then implies that $tN = 0$.
 This means $\Hom_H(M,N) = 0$ and, by Proposition \ref{prop:long homs}, $p(\cX)\cdot\undim N = 0$ for all $p(\cX) \in \cP^+$.
 As $v\cdot\undim N = 0$, this means that $\Hom_H(N,\tau M) = 0$ and so, by Remark \ref{rem:always nonnegative}, $p(\cX')\cdot\undim N = 0$ for all $p(\cX') \in \cP^-$.

 Now suppose all three conditions hold and let $N'$ be a regular submodule of $N$.
 Condition (1) then implies that $\Hom_H(M,N') = 0$.
 Thus suppose $\cP^+$ is nonempty and let $N''$ be an indecomposable direct summand of $N'$.
 By condition (3), there does not exists $\cX \in \cP^+$ and $X_{j,\ell}^i \in \cX$ which appears in the regular composition series of $N''$.
-Writing $v$ as in Definition \ref{def:cones}, this implies $v\cdot\undim N' \leq 0$ and hence $N$ is $v$-regular semistable. \end{proof}
+Writing $v$ as in Definition \ref{def:cones}, this implies $v\cdot\undim N' \leq 0$.
+Moreover, by Proposition~\ref{prop:null g}, for any indecomposable direct summand $M'$ of $M$, we have Together with condition (3), this implies that $v \cdot \undim N = 0.$ We conclude that $N$ is $v$-regular semistable. \end{proof}